 Have you ever sat on your patio, wondering how you’ll ever transform it into a ‘Pinterest-worthy-space’?
 Yeah, me too.
 But exterior furniture (and basically everything else that goes outside) is pretty expensive.
-I wanted to make a change, but I just didn’t know how to pull it off.
-As I sat there pondering, I remembered there were some leftover curtains from IKEA in my linen closet that I could use as outdoor curtains to transform my backyard’s patio.
+Luckily, I had some leftover curtains from IKEA in my linen closet that I could use to transform my backyard’s patio.
 (If you don’t have any laying around, these are my favorite inexpensive option from Target).

 Before: Drab and Plain

 This is what our back patio looked like before I started.
 I haven’t been able to do much to transform the space since a lot of our budget has gone to laying new hardwoods, our kitchen renovation, and fueling my obsession with throw pillows, but I had to do something.